 Southeast Dubois County Schools charge specific fees for activities and courses.
-Charges may also be imposed for loss, damage or destruction of school apparatus, equipment, musical instruments, library materials, textbooks and for damage to school building or property.
+Any student who finds it necessary to utilize Forest Park's credit recovery program will be charged the current fee for each course.
+Charges may also be imposed for loss, damage or destruction of school apparatus, equipment, musical instruments, library materials, textbooks and for damage to school buildings or property.
 Students using school property and equipment can be fined for excessive wear and abuse of the property and equipment.
-Failure to pay fines, fees, or charges may result in the withholding of grades and credits.
-Balances owed with no response by parent / guardian will force the Southeast Dubois County School Corporation to take action to collect funds by means of our collection agency, small claims court, or any other legal method deemed necessary.
+Failure to pay fines, fees, or charges may result in the Southeast Dubois County School Corporation to take action to collect funds by means of our collection agency, small claims court, or any other legal method deemed necessary.